How to Start a Business in Delaware Checklist

 4. Limited Liability Company.

 Incorporate as an LLC in Delaware if you operate in a high-risk industry and you want more power over the operational activity of your company.
 LLCs afford you better profit distribution among members as well as limited ownership restrictions.
+It usually takes two weeks to register an LLC in Delaware.

 LLCs are required to file incorporation documents with the Delaware Division of Corporations.
 They are not required to list member names and addresses in their filings.